gwleuverink/leuver.ink/source/_posts/oauth-callback-server-in-nativephp.blade.md

 });
 ```

 That highlighted `event()` call is key.
-NativePHP dispatches all events to the main process over IPC, where Laravel handles them and [broadcasts](https://nativephp.com/docs/desktop/2/digging-deeper/broadcasting) them back to your frontend.
+NativePHP dispatches all events to the main process over IPC, where Laravel handles them and <a href="https://nativephp.com/docs/desktop/2/digging-deeper/broadcasting" target="_blank" rel="noopener">broadcasts</a> them back to your frontend.
 Make your event implement `ShouldBroadcastNow`, listen for it in your Livewire component with the `native:` prefix, and the "Connect" button turns into "Connected" the moment the user completes the OAuth flow.
 No polling.
 No timers.
 Just events.

 ### Starting On Boot